ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.

+Unicode Scalar Value:
+: Any Unicode code point except high-surrogate and low-surrogate code points.
+  In other words, base 16 integers in either of the inclusive ranges 0 to D7FF and E000 to 10FFFF.
+JSON values of type string are sequences of Unicode scalar values.

 Singular Path:
 : A JSONPath expression built from selectors which each select at most one node.